These 67 Kansas opinion columns opened eyes and hearts throughout one rugged 2025

 We relied on all of these voices to tell the story of 2025.
 As you might have noticed, the year didn’t just challenge.
 It grated.
 It pained.
 It wrenched.
 Yet we made it through nonetheless, refusing to be silenced by those who would like nothing more than cowed, fearful acquiescence.

 Why 67 pieces?
-I hear that kids like the number for some reason.
+I hear that kids like that number for some reason.
 Enjoy the list, and I’ll see you in 2026.

 Emporia's unemployment stats shot up this summer, as the Tyson closing was fully felt.
 Unemployment here is now greater than the state average of 3.8% or the national, 4.1%.The closed Tyson beef plant in Emporia can be glimpsed behind a chain link fence.
 The company announced the closure in December and has since laid off 809 employees who worked there, contributing to conditions that made Emporia, by June 2025, the city with the highest unemployment in Kansas.
 (Photo by Max McCoy/Kansas Reflector)